 - How to Photograph Machu Picchu | Meet Plan Go

 And these weren’t even all of the resources I found.
-So other photographer’s past experience can be an invaluable resource to get you started.
+So other photographer’s past experience can be an invaluable resource to get you started in planning your travel photos.
 You may even learn about other perspectives or shots that you didn’t discover during your initial investigation.

 Use Google Earth

-Another tool that I find very helpful in determining where to take specific shots while traveling is Google Earth.
+Another tool that I find very helpful in planning your travel photos is Google Earth.
 It is such an amazing tool that can be leveraged for a variety of different travel planning needs.
 In this case, I use it to see where other people have taken their shots in the past at locations where I am traveling.

 In the case of our example, all I would need to do is browse to Google Earth on my computer, or install the Google Earth app on one of my iOS or Google Play compatible devices.
 Once I open Google Earth, make sure that user-contributed photos are being displayed as an option, and then search for your location.
 In our case, I would do a search for “Machu Picchu”.

 Google Earth will browse to your location on the map, and as you zoom in, you will start to see little circles at the locations where people have taken photos.
 These are GPS tagged photographs that other people have submitted.
 So not only do you get to see what pictures they took, but you get to see the general area where they took those photographs.